Breaking the Cycle of Poorly Executed Site Initiation Visits

 - Limited resources: Clinical trial leaders may believe they lack sufficient resources, such as the time, staff, or budget to adopt new processes and technologies or to provide sufficient training.
 In reality, these beliefs are misguided.
 They simply lack the right tools and methodology to change site initiation practices within a tight budget or timeline.

-Let’s imagine a different approach where sites are invited to participate in an on-demand training experience they can access any time and from any device in the days and weeks ahead of a planned (and much shorter) SIV.
-When they access this digital training, instead of being asked to watch hours of recorded PowerPoint presentations, they are instead engaged in a more interactive training experience built around the study documents themselves and tailored to address their specific role and responsibilities.
-Now site personnel and CRAs can focus their attention and valuable time to consume and understand the information most relevant to them.
+Let’s imagine a different approach where we give sites back valuable time and instead invite them to participate in an on-demand training experience they can access whenever time permits and from any device in the days and weeks ahead of a planned (and much shorter) SIV.
+Now instead of being asked to listen to hours of bad PowerPoint presentations, they are engaged in a much more interactive experience built around a digital version of the study documents that are tailored to address their specific role and responsibilities in the study.
+This provides a far more flexible approach designed to meet the needs of the site.
+Now site personnel can spend less but more focussed time consuming and understanding the information most relevant to them.

-In this approach each trial team member’s knowledge and confidence in performing their role is dynamically assessed as they engage in the learning experience.
-This unique behavioral data reveals which sites and personnel are truly ready to screen and enroll patients and ultimately perform the study and which are not, and why.
+In this approach each trial team member’s knowledge and confidence in performing their role can be dynamically assessed as they engage in the learning experience.
+On a training and analytics platform like Ready, the unique behavioral data generated as sites engage in the interactive experience reveals which sites and personnel are truly ready to screen and enroll patients and ultimately perform the study and which are not, and why.
 Using these predictive insights, CRAs are far better informed ahead of the planned SIV enabling CRAs to tailor their interactions to the specific needs and questions at each site during a much shorter visit (in-person or virtual).

 Such a re-imagined process is quickly becoming the new gold-standard, is proven to reduce time spent in SIVs by 90%, and often resembles this flow:

 - Too much is asked of CRAs.
 A process that is overly dependent on its CRAs (even highly experienced ones) is prone to issues and preventable delays.
-CRAs are expected to conduct the Site Initiation Visit (SIV) and deliver study training and monitor the site, but they themselves are only trained to be clinical monitors not clinical experts or instructors.
-They often lack the deep protocol knowledge and instructor led training experience to effectively perform a more demanding role.
-The result is poorly delivered study training that fails to effectively prepare site staff and too often leads to high screen failure rates, missed enrollment milestones, protocol deviations, and costly delays.
+CRAs are expected to conduct the Site Initiation Visit (SIV) and deliver study training and monitor the site, but they are trained to be clinical monitors not clinical experts or instructors.
+They often lack the protocol knowledge and instructor led training experience to lead an SIV.
+The result is poorly delivered study training that fails to prepare site staff and too often leads to high screen failure rates, missed enrollment milestones, protocol deviations, and costly delays.

 CRAs can play a critical role in activating sites, but we should empower them to thrive in a role better suited to their actual skills and experiences.

 In today’s AI driven and digital world, CRAs can and should be better trained and certified to meet clinical research competencies, as established by ACRP and others, before they are even asked to demonstrate proficiency in a specific study protocol.
 CRAs should then have access to critical insights that guide how and when they interact with, upskill and remediate, and monitor a site.
-Preparing and equipping CRAs with the right information before visiting or monitoring a site will enable them to be far more effective in performing their intended role.
+Preparing and equipping CRAs with the right information before visiting or monitoring a site will enable them to perform their intended role at a much higher level.

 Site initiation doesn’t need to waste time and resources, but it clearly needs to meet the standards established in ICH E6 R3 for quality in designing and conducting clinical trials.
 Yes, change is hard but trial sponsors and CROs no longer need to accept preventable delays and missed study endpoints.
 They can accelerate the right behavior change by understanding that better tools and methodologies exist that can reduce burden across study teams and accelerate trial timelines.